Online GIF optimizer and compressor

 For permanent links you can use: https://ezgif.com/optimize?url=https://example.com/source-image.gif

-GIF compressor optimizes GIFs using Gifsicle and Lossy GIF encoder, which implements lossy LZW compression.
-It can reduce the animated GIF file size by 30%—50% at the cost of some dithering/noise.
-You can adjust the compression level with a simple slider to get the best result for your use case.
-This is the default method and should provide significant size reduction on most GIFs.
+The GIF compressor optimizes GIFs using Gifsicle and the Lossy GIF encoder, which implements lossy LZW compression.
+It can reduce the file size of animated GIFs by 30%–50% at the cost of some dithering and noise.
+You can adjust the compression level using a simple slider to achieve the best result for your needs.

 Color Reduction

-This tool shrinks the GIF file size by reducing the number of colors in each frame.
+This tool reduces GIF file size by decreasing the number of colors in each frame.
 Each GIF frame can use up to 256 unique colors, and by reducing this number, you can achieve a smaller file size.
-It makes multiple variations of your input image, and you can choose the one with the best size/quality ratio for your needs.
+The tool generates multiple variations of your input image, allowing you to choose the one with the best size-to-quality ratio for your needs.

-The frame drop option can remove every second, third, or fourth frame to reduce frame rate and, therefore, file size.
-Useful for long gifs with a high frame rate.
+The frame drop option removes every second, third, or fourth frame to reduce the frame rate and, consequently, the file size.
+This is useful for long GIFs with high frame rates.

 Another option is to remove only duplicate frames.
-This method will search for identical or very similar consecutive frames, remove them and merge their display duration.
-This will not do anything for most GIFs but can be useful in some special cases.
+This method searches for identical or very similar consecutive frames, removes them, and merges their display duration.
+While this may not affect most GIFs, it can be useful in specific cases.

 Optimize Transparency

 This feature preserves the initial frame as the background while rendering unchanged elements in subsequent frames as transparent.
-The results heavily depend on the nature of the image.
-It may give huge file size reduction in some cases when images have large, static areas - for instance, a screen recording of a program, where solely the cursor is in motion, could benefit significantly.
-It will give poor results for converted videos or photo slide shows, where most pixels between each frame are significantly different.
-The fuzz factor allows to treat pixels with very similar colors as equal.
+The results depend heavily on the nature of the image.
+In some cases, it can lead to a significant reduction in file size—particularly for images with large static areas, such as screen recordings where only the cursor moves.
+However, it is less effective for converted videos or photo slideshows, where most pixels change significantly between frames.
+The fuzz factor allows pixels with very similar colors to be treated as identical.

-Coalesce reverses any frame optimizations and converts the image into a full image for every frame, essentially creating a film strip animation.
+Coalescing reverses any frame optimizations, converting each frame into a full image—essentially creating a film strip animation.
 This is the simplest form of an animated GIF and typically results in larger file sizes.
-However, it guarantees compatibility with software that may not fully or correctly implement the GIF specification.
-This can be useful if you encounter issues where certain programs produce incorrect output when displaying or editing a GIF that works elsewhere.
+However, it ensures compatibility with software that may not fully or correctly support GIF optimizations.
+This can be useful if certain programs produce incorrect output when displaying or editing a GIF that functions correctly elsewhere.

-If you can't compress the file to the size you require with these methods, consider resizing or cropping it to smaller dimensions, or cutting the animation duration.
+If you can't compress the file to your desired size using these methods, consider resizing or cropping it to smaller dimensions, or cutting the animation duration.

 Read more about GIF optimization »